flyingzhao/FaceVerificationAndroid/README.md

 [MXNet](http://mxnet.io/) is a great deep learning framework and can be used on Android efficiently and flexibly.

 I have compiled mxnet for android with ndk-r13b.
-You can alse refer to my blog for more details.
+You can also refer to my blog for more details.

 >http://blog.csdn.net/tinyzhao/article/details/53288102